tommyod/Efficient-Apriori/README.md

 ## Contributing

-You are very welcome to scrutinize the code and make pull requests if you have suggestions for improvements.
+You are very welcome to scrutinize the code and make pull requests if you have suggestions and improvements.
 Your submitted code must be PEP8 compliant, and all tests must pass.

 ## More examples